weaveworks/weave-gitops/doc/adr/0015-current-api-authentication-strategy.md

 }
 ```

 The `PrincipalGetter` is used by the `WithAPIAuthentication` middleware that authenticates requests to the API.
-Auth methods are enabled via the `--auth-methods` flag this flag also defines the order in which methods are used to authenticate a request, by default then enabled methods are cluster user then OIDC.
+Auth methods are enabled via the `--auth-methods` flag.
+The methods are tested in the following order: cluster-user, token-passthrough then OIDC.
+The ordering is important as cluster-user and OIDC use the same name for their cookie and OIDC will fail if given the cluster-user cookie.
 The middleware is used on all calls to the Gitops API that don't match one of the configured `PublicRoutes`.
 When a request is received it is passed to each enabled method's `Principal` function, the first call to return a non-nil response without erroring succeeds and no further methods are tested.
 If no methods succeed, or if a method returns an error, the request is rejected with a `401 (unauthorised)` status.

 Configuration is primarily via the CLI but the OIDC method can also read configuration from a secret (by default `oidc-auth`) which over-rides CLI configuration.
 The `OIDC.TokenDuration` attribute is used to set all cookie expiry times (not just those related to OIDC).